carrot-kpi/monorepo/packages/frontend/CONTRIBUTING.md

 package (or copy the `.env.example` available at the root of the package) and paste the values there.

-The `.env` file must also define 2 additional envs that will be used by the `build` command to generate code related to Fathom at build time.
+The `.env` file may also define 2 additional envs that will be used by the `build` command to generate code related to Fathom at build time.

 - `FATHOM_SITE_ID`: same id described above.
 - `FATHOM_API_KEY`: secret API key for the Fathom APIs.
 You can get one by registering [here](https://app.usefathom.com).

+If the `FATHOM_*` environment variables are not defined, the script will still work; however, it will skip the events synchronization process.
+Instead, it will only generate the output files.

 A `config-react-env` script will run before you build the dapp and throw an error if the env doesn't look good, so make sure your env is ok.